 Many people believe that the First Amendment protects the right to say anything, anywhere, or anytime without repercussions.
 Free speech constitutes the verbal expression of thoughts and opinions before a voluntary audience; false or inherently misleading speech, either in writing or verbally disseminated, is beyond the limits of free speech and may be subject to civil liability.
 Reviewers should be able to back up any factual claim.
 Truth is protected from defamation lawsuits, but it’s best not to take a bad experience out of proportion and turn it into a huge drama.
 Skip the hyperbole, tone down the rhetoric, and don’t rant or vent.
 Most importantly, false or misleading claims tarnish the user’s reputation and credibility.

 The bottom line is that the goal of an online review should be to help others make better choices.

 Being one of the top rated companies in the vehicle transport industry is no easy job, but it’s easy to see why.
-There are many moving parts, but Montway delivers a unique experience to every single customer, from first contact (whether through our Web site, online chat, free instant quotes calculator, or one of our partners) to the point where their car arrives safely at their door.
+There are many moving parts, but Montway delivers a unique experience to every single customer, from first contact (whether through our Web site, online chat, free instant car shipping cost quote, or one of our partners) to the point where their car arrives safely at their door.
 In the unfortunate event that something happens during transport, we have our own specialized support team to help customers understand the next steps and to do everything we can to get the problem fixed.
 Whatever comes our way, Montway takes the high road, keeping open the channels of communication and going above and beyond to demonstrate our deep commitment to customer service.